soprasteria/terraform-aws-wellarchitected-conformance/src/wa_report_generator/README.md

 ## Usage

-The Lambda function can be triggered manually or on a schedule.
+The Lambda function should be invoked manually through the AWS Console or CLI.
 It expects the following event parameters:

 ```json
 {